letsencrypt/boulder/README.md

 a host-based firewall (e.g. `ufw` or `iptables`) make sure you allow connections from the Docker instance to your host on the required ports.

+By default Boulder runs the legacy ACME v1 API endpoint on port `4000` and the ACME v2 API endpoint on port `4001`.

 If a base image changes (i.e. `letsencrypt/boulder-tools`) you will need to rebuild images for both the boulder and bhsm containers and re-create them.
 The quickest way to do this is with this command: